E-readers vs. Physical Books: Which is Better for Seniors?

 In this article, we delve into the pros and cons of e-readers and physical books for seniors, helping you make an informed decision that best suits your reading preferences and lifestyle.
 We’ll explore the unique benefits each option offers, from the adjustable settings and portability of e-readers to the tactile experience and reduced eye strain associated with physical books.

-So, if you’re a senior reader wondering whether to go digital or stick with traditional books, or if you’re someone looking to gift the perfect reading medium to a senior loved one, this article is for you.
+Whether you’re a senior reader wondering whether to go digital or stick with traditional books or if you’re someone looking to gift the perfect reading medium to a senior loved one, this article is for you.
 Let’s embark on this journey to discover the ideal reading solution for seniors.

 What is an E-reader?